 That’s why the Area 1 Pennwriters put together an enjoyable writing experience titled A Writers’ Road Trip.
 Our goal is to introduce you to the “Keys to Great Writing” and give you the opportunity to master the elements of composition, revision, publishing, and marketing.

-During our 6th annual one day conference, we’re once again hosting a personable group of experts to help pull your writing together so it looks like that book (or article or story or poem) you envisioned when you first sat down to write.
+During our 9th annual one-day conference, we’re once again hosting a personable group of experts to help pull your writing together so it becomes that book (or article or story or poem) you envisioned when you first sat down to write.
 Unlike the “assembly required” furniture, these experts supply the missing instructions.

 This is not a virtual event.
 You actually will meet with other writers to learn, share, laugh, talk writing, eat, and spend the day in beautiful, fall-colored, northwestern Pennsylvania.
 This interaction could lead to discovering the writing mentor you always longed to meet, having your first book published, or learning how to finally break through to the marketing success you need to see your work succeed.

 If you have a question about the Road Trip, you can also email Area 1 Rep, Todd Main at toddmain (AT) neo.rr.com.

 Are You Tired of Going It Alone?

 Are You Ready to Get the Info You Need to Succeed?

 --- What Makes A Writer's Road Trip Unique? ---

 • We offer industry experts, published authors, and other specialists in their field.